JaviCervera/vortex-cx/README.md

 `git clone --recursive https://github.com/JaviCervera/vortex.git`

+Or, if you are using SSH:

+`git clone --recursive git@github.com:JaviCervera/vortex.git`

 If you have already cloned the repository without initializing submodules, you can do it afterwards running this on the Vortex repository:

 `git submodule update --init`